mrnaglejr/Project-2/README.md

 - Used 2 n-grams to come up with the top 10 words for each coin.
 - Used Word Clouds to summarize the news for each coin.
 - Used Name Entity Recognition model and used spacy to visualize the tags
+- Imported the tweepy API to pull the recent 1,000 tweets relating to Bitcoin and Litecoin

 ### **vader_sentiment.ipynb
 - Used the vader lexicon sentiment Intensity analyzer library